 Why do industries still rely on manual testing tools in 2021?

-Software testing is required to ensure that core functions work correctly and that products are stable.
+Software testing service is required to ensure that core functions work correctly and that products are stable.
 To optimize the testing process of apps, software teams now use various modern automated testing methods.
 Manual testing, on the other hand, is still an important part of software testing today.
 Here are some reasons why manual QA testing is still necessary for software development.

 The Accuracy of Automation Isn’t %

 It may come as a surprise to some, but automated software testing is not perfect.
 Like any other program, test automation tools might make mistakes during testing and fail to test an application as thoroughly as it should be.
 A test script plagued with errors might lead to a slew of problems during the testing process.

 As a result, it may incorrectly declare working features malfunctioning and broken ones to be correct.
 In these instances, manual testing is required to make the best selection.

 The Agile Methodology is meant to adapt to changing software requirements and incrementally deliver working software.
 Software testers, on the other hand, may find that every change necessitates a rewrite of automated scripts, which they must tweak and implement in the next sprint.

 With that said, automated testing is a solid technique of swiftly testing software and increasing test coverage if you already have a wide library of automated tests.
 On the other hand, manual testing is the clear choice for non-automated tests until that day comes.

 Scenarios That Cannot Be Automated